syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 ### pageSettings.pageSize `number`
 {:#members:pagesettings-pagesize}

-This specifies the number of records should display in each page.
+This specifies the number of rows to display in each page.

 #### Default Value: